ssiltanen/Fasaani/README.md

 Cancellation token works in the same fashion as logging.
 If `CancellationToken` is provided with `SearchConfig` record, it is passed to the underlying SDK.
 Otherwise CancellationToken.None is passed.

+Fasaani offers a simple `defaultConfig` function that accepts a logger method of (string -> unit) to log query details.
+This function uses QueryDetails.ToString static method under the hoods to print the settings used in query.

 For Example:

 ```fsharp